-We will from time to time utilize modeling and other information and data generated by Uniplan Consulting, LLC ("UC"), an affiliated entity as more fully described in Item 10, below, in performing various of our investment advisory services, including our portfolio modeling services more fully described below.
+We will from time to time utilize modeling and other information and data generated by Uniplan Consulting, LLC ("UC"), an affiliated entity as more fully described in Item 10 - Other Financial Industry Activities and Affiliations, below, in performing various aspects of our investment advisory services, including our portfolio modeling services more fully described below.
 UC provides proprietary qualitative and quantitative research and analytics.
-Clients do not incur any cost or charge on account of our use of such models, information or data.
+Clients do not incur any cost or charge due to our use of such models, information or data.